 Calvin has a great deal to offer the Christian church because of his strong emphasis on grace.
 He has a wonderful discussion in chapter 3 of The Institutes when he talks about the difference between legal and evangelical repentance.
 Legal repentance says that if you turn from your sins and if you’re sorry enough, if you turn over a new leaf, then God will reward you with salvation.
 This is the kind of teaching that was being presented in the church before the Reformation.
 It’s our performance, our obedience, our self-reformation that merits us or makes us eligible for God’s grace.

 Calvin said no, that’s legal repentance, that’s a denial of grace, that’s a denial of what God has done in Christ.
 He said that a proper answer is “evangelical repentance,” or gospel-based repentance: a lifelong turning from sin and growing in Christ through grace.
 Repentance is a gift of God.
-It’s not something that we bring up in order to earn or win God’s favor.
+It’s not something that we bring in order to earn or win God’s favor.
 This is a wonderful emphasis on grace.

 Calvin, through much of his theology, is Christ-centered.
 He says the only way of restoring pure doctrine is to hold up Christ and all that he is.
 However, when Calvin comes to the question of why all don’t respond favorably to the gospel, why when the gospel is preached some say yes and others say no, and having already emphasized that it’s all about grace, he said “the answer must be that some were never intended to receive grace.”

 Although I take issue with him there, in Calvin’s defense, it was the way he was reading Scripture.
-He thought that Romans 9 to 11, where God says, “Shall the potter say to the clay why hast thou made me thus… I will have mercy on whom I will have mercy,” he thought that it was scriptural, that God for some mysterious reason decided from all eternity that he would save A and B and C, but he would not save X, Y, and Z. And this was not based on anything that God would see in their life, any goodness or performance or anything.
+He thought that Romans 9 to 11, where God says, “Shall the potter say to the clay, why hast thou made me thus… I will have mercy on whom I will have mercy,” he thought that it was scriptural, that God for some mysterious reason decided from all eternity that he would save A and B and C, but he would not save X, Y, and Z. This was not based on anything that God would see in their life, any goodness or performance or anything.
 It was his mere will.

 When Barth read this part of Calvin, he said, “He has departed from Christ here!
 He’s not reading the gospel through the lens of Christ anymore.
 He’s departed from his professed Christ-centered aim.”
 Barth said a proper doctrine of God’s call and God’s predestination is given us in Ephesians, where Ephesians says we’re predestined in Christ.